Long Island Medical Malpractice Attorney

 Medical malpractice cases are different from other civil actions in that a plaintiff must provide the Court with a Certificate of Merit advising they have consulted with a physician who finds their claim to have merit.

-Many times, patients believe a doctor made an error or did not do something correctly and therefore committed malpractice.
+Sometimes a patient may believe a doctor has made an error or did not do something correctly and therefore committed malpractice.
 Others simply assume that because they are in pain or had a bad outcome following treatment, their doctors must have been negligent in some way.
-The requirement that a plaintiff supply a Certificate of Merit is a way to ensure only cases with merit are pursued.
+Malpractice lawyers in Suffolk County, NY will be able to assist you in proving your case has merit and help protect your interests.
+Call one of our Suffolk County, NY malpractice lawyers today at (631) 250-4567 or contact us online to arrange an appointment

 Damages in Medical Malpractice Cases